 As difficult as mastering 60 years of intensive study.

 Unlike any other system taught in human history: Taoism accepts no final definition other than the Tao.
 The Tao by definition is indefinable.

-Unlike other practices which teach in an ‘orderly’ manner, Taoism is probably the only major religion within which the order of learning truth is immaterial.
-We learn it as we learn it, or often more aptly the case, we unlearn it as we slowly release into it.
+Unlike other practices which teach in an ‘orderly’ manner, Taoism is probably the only major religion within which the order of learning the truth is immaterial.
+We learn it as we learn it, or often more aptly the case; we unlearn it as we slowly release into it.
 This is an important distinction since as a person releases into Taoist practice, the heart connects to their truth of being one with the larger universe.

-Why limit how to discover truth: when it is already present, wrapped around your very nature and is related to how you accept yourself?
+Why limit how to discover the truth: when it is already present, wrapped around your very nature and is related to how you accept yourself?